ihandrian/PiRobot5/README.md

 - 128MB GPU memory (optimized for Pi 5's VideoCore VII)
 - 5V 4A power supply (Pi 5 specific requirement)

+1. Fork the repository at https://github.com/ihandrian/PiRobot5
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request
 ## System Optimizations

 The setup script (`setup_pi.sh`) includes several optimizations for Raspberry Pi 5: